My Life in Rugby: Gary Powell – former Gloucester prop

 A man-of-the-match performance against Gloucester at Headingley led to me signing for them in 2004.
 It was great being nearer home playing for such a great club with amazing supporters.
 Packing down with Patrice Collazo and Oliver Azam felt as if you were going to war, they never took a backward step.

-Shortly after my return to Cardiff (now the Blues) I was in line for a cap against Australia in November 2006 but I got sent off for a head butt against Leicester in the a few weeks beforehand and the chance was gone.
+Shortly after my return to Cardiff (now the Blues) I was in line for a cap against in November 2006 but I got sent off for a head butt against in the Heineken Cup a few weeks beforehand and the chance was gone.

 It was a tough time to be honest and I turned my back on rugby.
 I couldn’t really watch it, finding it tough watching something I’d had taken away.